mechatroner/RBQL/README.md

 ### Advantages of RBQL over traditional SQL engines
 * Provides power and flexibility of general purpose Python and JS languages in relational expressions (including regexp, math, file system, json, xml, random and many other libraries that these languages provide)
 * Can work with different data sources including CSV files, sqlite tables, native 2D arrays/lists (traditional SQL engines are usually tightly coupled with their databases)
+* Result set of any query immediately becomes a first-class table on its own
 * Supports both TOP and LIMIT keywords
 * Provides additional NR (record number) variable which is especially useful for input sources where record order is well defined (such as CSV files)
 * Supports input tables with inconsistent number of fields per record